 Sean, when I want to check someone out, I call Linda first.

-I'm sorry I do.
+I'm sorry, I do.

 I trust her.

-What do you mean check them out?
+What do you mean check them out when you're in the middle?

-Oh, by one day, If they're cool, if they're legit, I'll call her.
+If they're cool, if they're legit, I'll call her.

 Yeah.